Sign In Register

 Is Red Rock a Good Place to Live?

-Based on current data, Red Rock receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
-Areas to be aware of include a high uninsured rate, below-average incomes, long commute times.
-Red Rock offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Red Rock receives an overall livability score of 2.0 out of 5.0, earning a grade of C. Key strengths include low unemployment, abundant sunshine, a low poverty rate, high health insurance coverage.
+Areas to be aware of include a high uninsured rate, below-average incomes, high obesity rates.
+Red Rock has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs